 How much does farm insurance cost?

-Does farm insurance cover flood damage?
+Does standard farm insurance cover flood?

-Can I insure my crops against weather damage?
+Can I insure crops against drought?

 Ready to Compare Business Insurance for Farmers?